Here’s what to ask about breastfeeding and taking medications.

 The fact is, breasts are super smart organs, but we sometimes forget how well they function.
 The breasts act as barriers to keep out a lot of medications.
 If a medication has a large molecular weight (that is, BIG) or if it doesn’t bind well to fat, it may never enter the milk supply.

-So what to do if you hear the dreaded “pump and dump?”
+So what to do if you hear the words “pump and dump?”

 Consult the folks who specialize in breastfeeding